-The literature detailed in section 8 found that bait digging and disturbance of sediment from other shore-based activities including crab tiling and hand gathering could influence the sediment characteristics, the populations of the target species, and the macrofaunal communities if levels of shore-based activities were sufficiently high and over a prolonged period.
+The literature detailed in section 8 found that bait digging and disturbance of sediment from other shore-based activities including to crab tiling and hand gathering could influence the sediment characteristics, the populations of the target species, and the macrofaunal communities if levels of shore-based activities were sufficiently high and over a prolonged period.

-Within Axe Estuary MCZ, bait digging and hand gathering is only known to occur at very low levels.
-There is some minor hand gathering of Peeler crabs for bait, mussels and pacific oysters from the eastern side of the channel but the harbour master has suggested that the composition of the river bed has changed from mud to an aggregation in which there is little life, and indicated that hand gathering has declined in the last few years as a result.
-Based on the current levels of these activities on the Axe Estuary there is not believed to be a significant impact of the shore-based activities on the protected features assessed.
-It is believed that these activities are occurring infrequently and at low levels, which likely gives the disturbed areas time to recover before they are revisited and disturbed again.
+Within the Dart Estuary MCZ, bait digging is only known to occur occasionally on the intertidal mud at Flat Owers (Henly, 2021).
+The total number of crab tiles in the MCZ has decreased from ~11,700 in 2000/1 to ~4,700 in 2020 (>50% decrease).
+Reports from local stakeholders suggest there are a number of crab tiles that are not regularly visited in the Dart Estuary.
+One individual that does use crab tiles in the estuary highlighted that their tiles are worked three to four times per month depending on the tides, and that there are many more crab tiles on the Estuary in the winter months (October - March).
+Bait digging, crab tiling and hand gathering in the Dart Estuary MCZ occurs mostly on A2.3 intertidal mud, which is known to contain the tentacled lagoon worm (Figures 2 & 3, Annex 1).
+However, based on the current levels of these activities on the Dart Estuary there is not believed to be a significant impact of the shore-based activities on the protected features assessed.
+It is believed that these activities are occurring infrequently and at low levels, particularly in the summer months when the effects of trampling would be the most chronic.
+This likely gives the disturbed areas time to recover before they are revisited and disturbed again.
 The evidence presented in section 8 suggests recovery times for both sediment and smaller invertebrates that are impacted by trampling and digging are shorter when activity levels are low.